OpenWeek/app-for-a-KAP/README.md

 A first version of this application was developped and released during the event organized at the INGI departement at UCLouvain, the *2018 Openweek edition*.
 This first version was developped by the original team with the **gideros** framework using *Lua* language.

 This first app was rebooted afterwards and only the base was kept.
 This second version was discontinued near February 2019 and no further update will be made.
-The whole gideros project is however still available in the ```R.I.P.``` folder on root.
+The whole gideros project is however still available in the ```R.I.P.``` folder on root in precedent commits.

 The third version developped now is led by a new team and built using *Java* with the **LibGDX** framework.

 ## Structure

-The folder ```kapotopia``` contains the new app coded in *Java* while the ```R.I.P.``` folder contains the old app coded in *Lua*.
+The folder ```kapotopia``` contains the new app coded in *Java*.

 The project is divided into three sections :
 * core